X Development: Chorus

+The project spun out to be an independent company in April 2025.

 Glass

 Project Glass is a research and development program by Google to develop an augmented reality head-mounted display (HMD).
-The intended purpose of Project Glass products would be the hands-free displaying of information currently available to most smartphone users, and allowing for interaction with the Internet via natural language voice commands.
-One Google Glass costs $1,500.
+The intended purpose of Project Glass products is hands-free display of information currently available to most smartphone users, and interaction with the Internet via natural language voice commands.
+Google Glass has ended production as of March 15, 2023.

 Taara

-The purpose of Taara is to expand global access to fast, affordable internet with beams of light.
+The purpose of Taara is to expand global access to quick, affordable internet connections with beams of light.
 After a successful use of free-space optical communication (FSOC) as a part of Project Loon, X decided to conduct more tests called Taara in rural areas of India.
-The technology uses light beams which are developed by X's office in Visakhapatnam.
-As of December 2017, X had set up 2,000 of these units in India, through a partnership with Andhra Pradesh State FiberNet Limited.
+The technology uses light beams that are developed by X's office in Visakhapatnam.
+As of December 2017, X had set up 2,000 units in India, through a partnership with Andhra Pradesh State FiberNet Limited.
+In March 2025, Taara graduated from X to become its own independent company.